wlugmayr/chimerax-starmap/README.md

 ## Set your development environment

-Here we use the shell statments in the *starmap_dev_chimerax_centos9* function by calling the following statements in your terminal:
+Here we use the shell statements in the *starmap_dev_chimerax_centos9* function by calling the following statements in your terminal:
 ```
   source dev_functions.source
   starmap_dev_chimerax_centos9